Bishop Museum

 Visitors to the Bishop Museum are permitted to photograph and videotape the exhibits.
 However, please note that in certain exhibit areas, videography and photography may be limited due to copyright and/or cultural sensitivities.
 Please comply with posted rules.

-Key Features of Bishop Museum
+Key Features

 Frequently Asked Questions

-📍Where is the Bishop Museum located?
+What is Bishop Museum known for?